 - MHCE and APC has a one-to-one episode to episode relationship.
-Episode of mental health care episode identifier15 (APC DRS item 47 and MHCE DRS item 1) links together the two data files on an episode level.
+Episode of mental health care episode identifier (APC DRS item 47 and MHCE DRS item 1) links together the 2 data files on an episode level.
 The keys need to be unique at the jurisdictional level in both MHCE file and APC file - MHCE and MHCP has a one-to-many episode to phase relationship.
-The phase linking key (MHCE DRS item 28 and MHCP DRS item 14) links together the two data files.
+The phase linking key (MHCE DRS item 28 and MHCP DRS item 14) links together the 2 data files.
 The keys need be unique at the jurisdictional level in the MHCE file or blank if no linking is required - MHCE and ASC has a one to many episode to service event relationship.
-The service contact linking key (MHCE DRS item 29 and ASC DRS item 12) links together the two data files.
-The keys need be unique at the jurisdictional level in the MHCE file or blank if no linking is required.
+The service contact linking key (MHCE DRS item 29 and ASC DRS item 12) links together the 2 data files.
+The keys need be unique at the jurisdictional level in the MHCE file or blank if no linking is required. - MHCP and ASC has a one to many phase to service event relationship.
+The service contact phase linking key (MHCP DRS item 15 and ASC DRS item 13) links together the 2 data files.
+The keys need be unique at the jurisdictional level in the MHCP file or blank if no linking is required.